-Is the State mandating residents to conserve more water?
+1. Is the State mandating residents to conserve more water?

 2. What are the mandatory water use restrictions?

-3. Has the City declared a drought?
+3. Is the City still in a drought?

-8. Does the City have enough water?
+6. Does the City have enough water?

 9. Will my water bill go up?